I am finding it hard to get to all my local quilt shops in just one day- so I am renaming this “HOLIDAY” Support your local quilt shop WEEK!

-I know that the lady that phoned me has strong opinions on copy write in the quilting industry.
+I know that Kathleen, the lady that phoned me, has strong opinions on copyright in the quilting industry.
 She has written articles on copyright, but for her to tell me that my design was not original was her opinion- and her opinion alone.
 Which got me doing a little research.
 Because while I knew my design was my own, I felt that I needed to prove it, and to be honest; she made me feel like I was somehow in the wrong.
 Every time I have entered my quilt I have given credit to Krista Withers saying I learned this technique in her workshop.
 I even gave her credits in the comments on some of my photos on Instagram.
 I have never once claimed I invented this technique of quilting- NEVER.
-But for this lady on the phone, being inspired by something is not acceptable, to give credit to Krista’s workshop is not acceptable.
+But for Kathleen, being inspired by something is not acceptable, to give credit to Krista’s workshop is not acceptable.
 She stuck by her opinion that my design was not my own original design.
 But I do believe that the design I quilted on my quilt is my own original design and that design was inspired by a technique I learned from Krista.

 “However, here is the good news—once the workshop participant returns to her own sewing space or studio and further develops the concept learned in the classroom, this subsequent work is considered original.
 In addition, it is important to point out that embroidery and quilting stitches are not copyrighted.
 Simple and compound stitches of any combination have been executed by our ancestors through the ages and as such they are in the public domain!”

 This article states that if you took a workshop and learned something in that workshop- once you leave the workshop, go home and then further develop the concept learned, the subsequent work is considered original.
 UUUUMMMMM- that’s what I did.
-And the fact that this whole original design issue has to do with my machine quilting stitches, which are clearly stated not possible to copyright.
+And the fact that this whole original design issue has to do with my machine quilting stitches, which are clearly stated as in the public domain.

 Do I even have to go any further with this blog post because there is my point right there.
 Why has Kathleen, who is the single and only person to see all the quilt entries before they go on to the quilt show jury committee even bothered to call me and create an issue when clearly there is no need. (and this fact that ONE person is the only person who sees all the entries, before the quilts then go on to the jury committee is a whole other topic that gets me going!)

 And why have I let it bother me for the whole week?
 I need to start twirling around dancing singing the song from Frozen- Let It GO!

 But I guess for me, it’s the principal of the whole entering a quilt into a juried show thing.
 Shows like these have so many rules and regulations so that they give off the illusion of being professional.
 How professional is it really when one person is the ONLY person to see all the online quilt entries, then makes decisions based on her opinion alone, as to which quilts actually go through and be seen by the 3 person jury committee?
-Based on the entry forms and photos, this jury person forms her opinion on if all the photos are the correct size, if all the credit is given, if your design is original, if your quilt is in the proper category etc. Any entries that she has concern with, then she follows up.
+Based on the entry forms and photos, the “Jury Coordinator” forms her opinion on if all the photos are the correct size, if all the credit is given, if your design is original, if your quilt is in the proper category etc. Any entries that she has concern with, then she follows up.
 And those entries that are deemed satisfactory by this one person are then passed along to the next step where they then have the opportunity to be juried in.
 So, there are entries that have never even made it on to the jury process to be given a fair chance.
 Who knew jurying was a two step process?
 Not me until this week!
 Who knew one person’s opinion on what was an original design or not would be a great topic for a blog post?
 Not me until this week!

 Thankfully after many phone calls, I was informed my quilt would be able to stay in the Modern Quilts category and be considered an original design.
-Which is all I really wanted in the first place, why I entered my quilt in the NJS and in the Modern category.
+Which is all I really wanted in the first place, why I entered my quilt in the CQA- NJS and in the Modern category.
 Now it’s fate is in the hands of the jury, to determine if they would like to have it in the quilt show.
 (EDIT: the Jury did in fact like my quilt enough for them to jury it into the show- unfortunately it was sold at QuiltCon so I had to withdraw my entry, which got me banned by CQA to enter a quilt again for 2 years.
 Like after this nonsense they think I will ever enter again?)